Will H. Hays

-William Harrison Hays Sr. (/heɪz/; November 5, 1879 – March 7, 1954) was an American Republican politician.

-As chairman of the Republican National Committee from 1918–1921, Hays managed the successful 1920 presidential campaign of Warren G. Harding.
+William Harrison Hays Sr. (/heɪz/; November 5, 1879 – March 7, 1954) was an American politician, and member of the Republican Party.
+As chairman of the Republican National Committee from 1918 to 1921, Hays managed the successful 1920 presidential campaign of Warren G. Harding.
 Harding then appointed Hays to his cabinet as his first Postmaster General.
 He resigned from the cabinet in 1922 to become the first chairman of the Motion Picture Producers and Distributors of America.
 As chairman, Hays oversaw the promulgation of the Motion Picture Production Code (informally known as the Hays Code), which spelled out a set of moral guidelines for the self-censorship of content in American cinema.

 Early life

-William Harrison Hays Sr. was born November 5, 1879 in Sullivan, Indiana.
-He attended Wabash College in Crawfordsville, Indiana.
+William Harrison Hays Sr. was born November 5, 1879, in Sullivan, Indiana, to Presbyterians John Tennyson and Mary (née Cain) Hays.
+The family's origins lay within various regions of the British Isles, one of which was Isle of Man, from which his maternal side had came.
+He recounted his home as having been "religious"—although "in no sense puritanical or severe"—providing "spiritual 'air conditioning' in which it was a joy to live."
+He was close to his maternal grandparents, William Henry and Nancy Duncan, whose lives extended to his years in college.

+In 1888, President Benjamin Harrison, while in Sullivan for legal affairs—just prior to the imminent election—met Hays in his home, with Hays recollecting that Harrison was playing cards with his father, both of whom were involved in a regional court case.

+In 1896, amid his adolescence, he witnessed the nomination of President William McKinley at the Republican National Convention in St. Louis; this is believed to be his inaugural exposure to politics.

+Congruous with his childhood aspiration, he pursued law, attending Wabash College in Crawfordsville, Indiana, from which he received his BA in 1900—the year in which he was admitted to his state's bar—and MA in 1904.

 Career

+From 1900 to 1918, Hays served in a plethora of positions representing the Republican Party in various capacities within his home state of Indiana, beginning with his tenure on the 3rd Precinct Republican Committee.

 He was the manager of Warren G. Harding's successful campaign for the Presidency of the United States in the 1920 election and was subsequently appointed Postmaster General.
 While serving in the Harding Administration, he became peripherally involved in the Teapot Dome scandal.